- How to Choose Keto Shakes and Meal Replacement Drinks

 Fat Fuel Company Fat Fuel

 I learned about Fat Fuel Company’s keto shakes when I attended Paleo f(x) in March of 2019.
-The company makes keto shakes in powder form that you can easily mix with water or your favorite nut milk.
-You could also mix it with cow’s milk, but I’d recommend against it because of the inflammatory potential of dairy.
+The company makes keto shakes in powder form that you can easily mix with water or your favorite milk.
+You could also mix it with nut milk, but I’d recommend against that because of the inflammatory potential of nuts and seeds.